jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Green
 *   **Intelligence:** Mortal-like

-Deceased mages attempted to immortalize themselves by encasing their brains in steel chambers animated by magical runes.
+Deceased mages attempted to immortalize themselves by encasing their brains in steel chambers etched with magical runes.
 Their bodies vary in shape and size depending on how the vessel was constructed.
 Some are humanoid, and others resemble spiders or quadrupeds.
 They retain the full knowledge of their past life.
 Some Steelskulls haunt underground libraries, often seeking to complete research that was unfinished in life.
 Other Steelskulls sought to dedicate their immortal existence to the practice of philosophy, and sealed themselves away solitarily in Ksylic spheres.

+A Steelskull is fundamentally different from a Lich, as it lacks a phylactery.
+Its brain is the seat of its soul, and its steel chamber prevents the soul from departing.
+A Steelskull can survive decapitation, and will only die when its steel chamber or the brain inside are damaged.

 #### Mechanids